 Our TurboTax products and services are designed to enable individuals and small business owners to prepare and file their own federal and state personal and small business income tax returns quickly and accurately.
 They are designed to be easy to use, yet sophisticated enough for complex tax returns.
+Some of these offerings are available on mobile devices such as smartphones and tablets.

-Tax Return Preparation Offerings.
-For the 2009 tax season we offered a range of software products and services that included desktop and online versions of TurboTax Basic, for simple returns; TurboTax Deluxe, for taxpayers who itemize deductions; TurboTax Premier, for taxpayers who own investments or rental property; and TurboTax

-Home and Business, for small business owners.
-We also offered TurboTax Business desktop software for larger businesses; TurboTax Free Edition online for the simplest returns; and SnapTax, an application that allowed California users with simple federal and state returns to prepare and electronically file them from their iPhones.
-These offerings are subject to change for the 2010 tax season.
+Tax Return Preparation Offerings .
+For the 2010 tax season we offered a range of software products and services that included desktop and online versions of TurboTax Basic, for simple returns; TurboTax Deluxe, for taxpayers who itemize deductions; TurboTax Premier, for taxpayers who own investments or rental property; and TurboTax Home and Business, for small business owners.
+We also offered TurboTax Business desktop software for larger businesses; TurboTax Free Edition online for the simplest returns; and SnapTax, an application that allows users with simple federal and state returns to prepare and electronically file them from their smartphones.
+These offerings are subject to change for the 2011 tax season.
 TurboTax Live Community is an online forum where participants can learn from and share information with other users while preparing their income tax returns.

 Electronic Filing and Other Services.
-Through our electronic filing center, our desktop and online tax preparation customers can electronically file their federal income tax returns, as well as state returns in all states that support electronic filing.
-For the 2009 tax year our online tax preparation and filing services were offered through the websites of nearly 4,000 financial institutions, more than 1,000 electronic retailers and other merchants, and on Yahoo!® Finance Tax Center.
-Financial institutions can offer our online tax services to their end users through a link to TurboTax Online or through TurboTax for Online Banking, which provides functionality that is integrated with their online banking services.
+Our desktop, online and mobile tax preparation customers can electronically file their federal and state income tax returns through our electronic filing center.
+For the 2010 tax season our online tax preparation and filing services were offered through the websites of thousands of financial institutions, electronic retailers, and other online merchants, and on Yahoo!® Finance Tax Center, MSN Money® Tax Center and AOL Tax Center.
+Financial institutions can offer our online tax preparation and filing services to their customers through a link to TurboTax Online or through TurboTax for Online Banking, which provides functionality that is integrated with their online banking services.
+For the 2010 tax season we also offered TurboTax customers the option to receive their income tax refunds on a prepaid debit card.

-Intuit Tax Freedom Project.
+Intuit Tax Freedom Project .
 Under the Intuit Tax Freedom Project, we provide online federal and state income tax return preparation and electronic filing services at no charge to eligible taxpayers.
-In fiscal 2010 we provided approximately 1.4 million free federal returns under this initiative.
+In fiscal 2011 we provided approximately 1.3 million free federal returns under this initiative.
 We are a member of the Free File Alliance, a consortium of private sector companies that has entered into an agreement with the federal government to provide free online federal tax preparation and filing services to eligible taxpayers.
 See also "Competition - Consumer Tax" later in this Item 1 for more information on the Free File Alliance.